vulcancreative/chinwag-go/README.md

 ### In-Place Modification

 Occasionally, one needs to make modifications directly to a dictionary instance.
-We allow for modifying the instance's internal entries directly via the Tweak method, which takes a handler.
+We allow for modifying the instance's internal entries directly via the Tweak method, which takes a handler (function pointer).
 This is particularly useful for, say, converting all entries to uppercase.

 ```go
 // EXAMPLE IN